AdinaScheinfeld/CISC3140/lab4_files/API_doc.md

 ![POST response from a single owner](./images/18-post-single-owner-response.png)

 ### Sample request to post multiple owners to the database

+Post owners with names John, Jack, and Jim, with cars with IDs 1234, 5678, and 9090 to the database.

 ![POST request for multiple owners](./images/19-post-multiple-owners-request.png)